 While going through the post on cloning in GitHub, I realized that I used a link that appears when we press the Clone or download button, to clone the repository.
 However, observing closely, one might notice the caption of the popup.
-For those who missed, let me show it.
+For those who missed it, let me show it.
 The pop-up after pressing the button looked like this for the repository ToolsQA.

 There are two options to clone as can be seen in the image.